Wynwood's Walls Don't Have Outlets

 No waiting on hold.
 No being transferred between departments.
 One call, one dispatch, help on the way.

-This is where the real difference between a standard tow truck and a Rapid Charge EV response becomes clear.
+This is where the real difference between calling a tow truck and calling a mobile charging service becomes clear.

-Our mobile units are purpose-built service vehicles equipped with self-contained DC fast charging systems.
-Unlike a standard tow truck, which brings nothing but hooks and chains, a Rapid Charge EV vehicle arrives carrying everything needed to charge your battery on the spot with no grid connection required.
+Our mobile charging units are purpose-built service vehicles equipped with self-contained DC fast charging systems.
+Unlike a standard tow truck, which brings nothing but hooks and chains, our mobile units arrive carrying everything needed to charge your battery on the spot with no grid connection required.

 The core of the system is a high-capacity battery energy storage pack paired with DC fast charging output hardware.
 Here is what that looks like in real terms: